Index

 Radar detector

 Although the above mentioned jammer is a necessity in the Cobra, I figured it was also worth having a good radar detector to complement it.
 Despite laser being more of the norm where I live, there are times when I take road trips where other speed detection methods are used for various reasons.
 Better safe than sorry, and even with popular apps such as Waze, there is no sense in being completely blind to speed traps and traffic cameras.
-Enter the best radar detector you have probably never heard of: Radenso (now owned by No Limits Enterprises).
+Enter the best radar detector you have probably never heard of: Radenso.
 The company actually originated in Germany (known there as Genevo), and branched out to the US for a good reason: stellar performance.
 Actually, their build quality is fantastic as well, but everything about them is just top-notch and on par with the priciest detectors out there.

 For the highest performance in conjunction with the bang-for-the-buck factor, I picked up the long-range, GPS equipped Pro SE model (now the "Pro M"), which offers a ton of features in quite the small package.
 Truth be told, a buddy of mine is a vendor, so I did get a great deal, but I wouldn't have hesitated to snag this once I learned more about it.
 There is plenty of information on their site, but check out Vortex Radar and their YouTube channel for real-world tests and comparisons that will give additional insight as to how good they really are.